Susan Ryan: Early life

 Ryan was born on 10 October 1942 in Camperdown, New South Wales.
 She was the daughter of Florence Ena (née Hodson) and Arthur Francis Aloysius Ryan; her mother worked as a sales assistant and her father was a public servant.
 Ryan grew up in the suburb of Maroubra and attended the Brigidine Convent.
 She enrolled at the Sydney Teachers' College in 1960, graduating with a Bachelor of Arts in 1963.
 In the same year she married future diplomat Richard Butler.

 Ryan worked as a schoolteacher until the birth of her first child in 1964, later running a small business, the Living Parish Hymn Book Publishing Company, from her home in Cremorne.
-In 1965 the family moved to Canberra for her husband's career.
+In 1965 the family moved to Canberra for her then husband Richard Butler's career.
 She enrolled as a postgraduate at the Australian National University (ANU), studying English literature.
 In 1966 the family moved to Austria, where Butler was second secretary at the Australian embassy in Vienna.
 They returned to Australia in 1969 and Ryan resumed her studies at ANU, also tutoring part-time at the Canberra College of Advanced Education.
 In 1970 they moved to New York for another of Butler's diplomatic postings; however, the marriage broke down and Ryan returned to Australia the following year.
 They divorced in 1972.

 In 1973, Ryan graduated from ANU with a Master of Arts degree.
 In the same year she was appointed national executive officer of the Australian Council of State School Organisations.
 Ryan was also a foundation member of the Belconnen branch of the Australian Labor Party (ALP) and the Women's Electoral Lobby.
 She unsuccessfully stood for ALP preselection in the Division of Fraser prior to the 1974 federal election.